OmniMix • Tutorial • Tor • TorPlus • OrMail PreviousTopNext

 That's where direct e-mail communication between sender and recipient through the Tor network may be a viable solution.

-It gives you hidden end-to-end encrypted data transfers in realtime e.g. between OmniMix installations, which are connected by a circuit of up to 9 anonymizing Tor nodes, without the need of an additional external mail server.
+It gives you secret end-to-end encrypted data transfers in realtime e.g. between OmniMix installations, which are connected by a circuit of up to 9 anonymizing Tor nodes, without the need of an additional external mail server.

 Tutor_TorPlus_OrMail_Server